Nermeen-Hana/Data-Analysis-Portfolio/README.md

 This portfolio shines a light on what I can do:

-- Work confidently across Excel, SQL, Python, and Tableau
+- Work confidently across Excel, SQL, Python, Tableau and Power BI
 - Tackle unstructured problems with analytical methods
 - Communicate effectively through visuals and clear explanations